1. Selection criteria

-- good oral and written skills in English.
+- have good oral and written skills in English.
 Dutch students meet this requirement if they have passed their final secondary-school examination in English.
 Non Dutch students need to have passed one of these tests: a paper-based TOEFL test score of 580 (PBT), TOEFL 92 internet-based (IBT) or a computer-based TOEFL score of 237 (CBT).
 Equivalent test scores: IELTS 6.5, Cambridge Proficiency A, B, C (Cambridge Advanced English, CAE), a C1/C2 for the Common European Framework of Reference for Languages (CEFR) English test.

 - you have the potential to complete the Master’s Honours programme within the specified period, i.e. two consecutive semesters.
 This means, if your Master's degree is a one year programme, you will have to start with the Honours programme in the same semester as the start of your Master's degree programme.
-If your Master’s degree programme comprises two or more years, your Honours programme may start in another year as long as you have planned two consecutive semesters with a (nearly) full workload for both Master programmes;
+If your Master’s degree programme comprises two or more years, your Honours programme may start in another year as long as you have planned two consecutive semesters with a (nearly) full workload for both Master programmes.

 Your application file must include the following: